 Fees and group size

-- From June 1, 2020, the fee to enter the online lottery is $9.00 per group.
+- From June 1, 2020, the online lottery fee is $9.00 per group.
 It is a non-refundable $9.00 lottery fee and is required for each lottery application.

 - The maximum group size is 6 people.
 There must be at least 1 adult in each group.